Updated Nov 6th 2019

 Programming a Camera Move

 For the following steps, you may wish to use the video associated with this exercise as a reference or come up with your own camera moves.
 You will use a camera zoom to make the animation more dramatic by zooming in on the astronaut when he/she delivers the punchline.
-You may wish to watch the Videos or check the Quick Reference Guides for the How To: Setting Up and Using Camera Markers
+You may wish to watch the Setting Up and Using Camera Markers video or check the corresponding Quick Reference Guides.

 a.
-Add a camera marker at the cameras current position for use as the starting scene camera.
-Name it appropriately as something like wideScene.
+Add a camera marker at the camera’s current position for the starting scene camera.
+Give the camera an appropriate name, such as wideScene.

 b.
-Move the camera to a close up view of the astronaut and add another camera maker naming it something appropriate such as astronautClose.
+Move the camera to a close up view of the astronaut and add another camera maker.
+Give the camera an appropriate name, such as astronautClose.

 c.
 Move the camera back to the wideScene camera marker to insure the camera is in the right place for the start of your animation.
 To do this select wideScene from the camerMarker list and click the button that indicates it will move the camera to the camera marker (left button).

-21. Return to the code editor to program the camera move:
+25. Return to the Code Editor to program the camera move:

 a.
 Select the camera object from the object drop down menu.

 b.
 Select the moveAndOrientTo tile and drag it into myFirstMethod and place it in the program in the right location.
-Hint – using just the move tile may leave you wondering why the camera is not pointed where you want.
-This might be because you used the turn or roll controls when moving the camera so need to orient to the new turn and roll not just the new x,y,z.
+Hint – using just the move tile may leave you wondering why the camera is not pointed where you want it.
+This might be because you used the turn or roll controls when moving the camera.
+You will need to orient to the new turn and roll not just the new x, y, z.

 d.
 Run your program to test the camera move.

 e.
 Use add details to adjust the duration and animation style to achieve the camera move you like.
-Hint – the default duration is always 1 second so for a clean jump cut you will need to custom set the duration to 0.
+Hint – the default duration is always 1 second.
+For a clean jump cut, you will need to custom set the duration to 0.